coveo/commerce-events-exercise/README.md

-# Exercise: Logging Commerce Events
+# Exercise: logging commerce events

 This repo contains a simple commerce site to practice implementing commerce events.
 The application provides a `Run scenario` button which when clicked will run a test scenario (described below) and give you feedback on the implemnted events.